hapax/hapax.github.io/assets/emcc.md

 s^2(\Delta x, \Delta t) = \Delta x^2 - c^2 \Delta t^2 = 0.
 $$

-The analogy is plain as day.
+The analogy is hopefully clear.
 Let's assume $s(\Delta x, \Delta t)$ obeys a version of Pythagoras’ theorem for *spacetime*, meaning that the value of the expression does not change when we speed up or slow down.